Rheumatology

-Rheumatology (from Greek ῥεῦμα (rheûma) 'flowing current') is a branch of medicine devoted to the diagnosis and management of disorders of which the common feature is inflammation in the bones, muscles, joints, and internal organs.
-Rheumatology covers more than 100 different complex diseases, collectively known as rheumatic diseases, which includes many forms of arthritis as well as lupus and Sjögren's syndrome.
+Rheumatology (from Ancient Greek ῥεῦμα 'flowing current') is a branch of medicine devoted to the diagnosis and management of disorders of which the common feature is inflammation in the bones, muscles, joints, and internal organs.
+Rheumatology covers more than 100 different complex diseases, collectively known as rheumatic diseases, such as arthritis, lupus, and Sjögren's syndrome.
 Doctors who have undergone formal training in rheumatology are called rheumatologists.

-Many of these diseases are now known to be disorders of the immune system, and rheumatology has significant overlap with immunology, the branch of medicine that studies the immune system.
+Because many of these diseases are now known to be disorders of the immune system, rheumatology has significant overlap with immunology, the branch of medicine that studies the immune system.

 Rheumatologist

 A rheumatologist is a physician who specializes in the field of medical sub-specialty called rheumatology.
 A rheumatologist holds a board certification after specialized training.
 In the United States, training in this field requires four years of undergraduate school, four years of medical school, and then three years of residency, followed by two or three years of additional Fellowship training.
 The requirements may vary in other countries.
 Rheumatologists are internists who are qualified by additional postgraduate training and experience in the diagnosis and treatment of arthritis and other diseases of the joints, muscles, and bones.
 Many rheumatologists also conduct research to determine the cause and better treatments for these disabling and sometimes fatal diseases.
 Treatment modalities are based on scientific research, currently, the practice of rheumatology is largely evidence-based.

 Rheumatologists treat arthritis, autoimmune diseases, pain disorders affecting joints, and osteoporosis.
 There are more than 200 types of these diseases, including rheumatoid arthritis, osteoarthritis, gout, lupus, back pain, osteoporosis, and tendinitis.
 Some of these are very serious diseases that can be difficult to diagnose and treat.
 They treat soft tissue problems related to the musculoskeletal system and sports-related soft tissue disorders.